 Marseille Travel Guide

-Other than its colourful old harbour, the city does not have much appeal in the way of architecture.
-It is characterised by acres of slumlands and has a reputation for having a very active underground criminal element.
-Marseille is, however, very down to earth and lacks the pretension of most other French cities, with plenty of attractions and pedestrianised squares to explore.
+Marseille is down to earth and lacks the pretentiousness of most other French cities.
+There are plenty of attractions to explore, including the colourful harbour and pedestrianised squares.
 The city is also divided into arrondissements in the style of Paris, which makes it relatively easy to get around on the metro.

 Become our Marseille Travel Expert